charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

 newgrp lxd
 ```

-### Confirm CNIs do not need specific kernel parameters unsupported by the lxd-profile
+### My CNI needs kernel parameters that are not supported in the charm lxd-profile

 If the CNI pods fail to start, see notes on the specific CNI page.

 CNIs like [Cilium][cilium] and [Calico][calico] need access to `/sys/fs/bpf`, but that
-mountpoint is not supported by the juju's [validation check][juju-validation-check]
+mountpoint is not supported by the Juju [validation check][juju-validation-check]
-for the charm specific `lxd-profile.yaml`.
+for the charm-specific `lxd-profile.yaml`.
 See [CNI Overview][cni-overview] for more
 details.

 ### Services fail to start with errors related to missing files in the /proc filesystem